– Homelessness in Portland, Oregon

-As property values go up, the “hip Portland” aethetic becomes commoditized and protected by investors and property owners.
-The monied interests then apply pressure to City Hall to remove the unsightly camps from the city center.
+As property values go up, the “hip Portland” aesthetic becomes commoditized and protected by investors and property owners.
+The monied interests then apply pressure to City Hall to us police enforcement remove the unsightly camps from the city center.
 This displacement of the homeless into suburban neighborhoods shifts the weight of supporting these populations from the affluent, onto those of working class.
 These housed residents themselves are but a few paychecks away from being without a home.
-This pits underserved housed neighbor against the the incoming displaced citizen.
+This pits underserved housed neighbor against the incoming displaced citizen.

-As a Lents resident, I’ve experienced a large influx of new houseless neighbors while simultaneously seeing the camps around PNCA grow, get swept away, and spring up again and again.
+As a Lents resident, I’ve witnessed a large influx of new houseless neighbors while simultaneously seeing the camps around my college in Downtown Portland grow.
+The camps grow, get swept away, and spring up again and again.
 I’ve witnesses an explosion of luxury developments and tent cities.
 This exhibition is my reaction to this change in our city.

 The images are of many displaced citizen’s campsites were taken in the public right of way, the air from 400ft, using a 90mm lens.
-This lens and altitude was specifically chosen for it’s ability to show a “zoomed” in image of a camp, without exposing too much of the surroundings, leading the viewer to identify the camper’s locations.
+This lens and altitude were specifically chosen for their ability to show a “zoomed” in image of a camp, without exposing too much of the surroundings, leading the viewer to identify the camper’s living conditions removed from the context of their surroundings.
 Other than this selection of lens and altitude, no other efforts were made to hide the locations of those living in public spaces.
 This series is meant to be a transparency, a documentation, of the large number of people who are currently living out of doors.